 - That you have the right to receive student services (including personal, academic and immigration advising) with the highest level of quality and without unnecessary delay.
 Language On has an “open door” advising policy.
 This means that if a Language On administrator is available, he or she will help you at the time you need assistance.
 You will not be required to make an appointment unless no staff members are available to help you at the time you need assistance (this occurs infrequently).
 Even if no one is available at the moment you need assistance, we are dedicated to providing you with the help you need as soon as we possibly can.
 Please do not be afraid to ask for help when you need it!

-Our Orlando campus is located on the south side of the city of Orlando, which is a medium-sized city located in Central Florida.
+Orlando, where our Sand Lake and Metrowest campuses are located, is a medium-sized city located in Central Florida.
 Orlando has a humid subtropical climate, with long, hot summers and short, cool winters.
 Although it is not common, during the wintertime the temperatures sometimes drop to around the freezing point in the Orlando area.

-All three of our campuses are located near free or low-cost public transportation.
-However, if you plan to drive to school or drive at all while living in the United States, you should contact the Florida Department of Highway Safety and Motor Vehicles to determine whether you are required to obtain a Florida drivers license in order to drive legally while living here.
+All our campuses are located near free or low-cost public transportation.
+However, if you plan to drive to school or drive at all while living in the United States, you should contact the Department of Highway Safety and Motor Vehicles to determine whether you are required to obtain a state drivers license in order to drive legally while living here.
 If you are an F-1 visa student, you will be required to bring a copy of your current, active Form I-20 to the driver’s license office.
 If you operate a motor vehicle in the United States, you must possess a valid driver license and have active automobile insurance.
-Also, in both the Orlando and Miami areas many roads are toll roads, which means that you must pay to use them.
-In order to legally access these roads, you must register with the Florida SunPass system.
+Also, in both Florida and Utah there are toll roads, which means that you must pay to use them.
+In order to legally access these roads in Florida, you must register with the Florida SunPass system.
 In Utah there is only one toll road which can be paid by cash or by signing up for ExpressCard.

-The criminal justice system in the United States, and Florida in particular, is stricter that in many other parts of the world.
+The criminal justice system in the United States is stricter that in many other parts of the world.
 It is therefore very important that you obey all laws and regulations while you are here.
 This includes obeying all traffic laws and paying or resolving any traffic or parking tickets that you may receive.

-In the State of Florida and the State of Utah, it is unlawful to:
+In both the State of Florida and the State of Utah, it is unlawful to:

 - Use or possess illegal drugs, including marijuana and prescription narcotics without a valid prescription